 Products There are many products on the market that aim to help pets who suffer from anxiety including during fireworks.
 These include natural products that are given by mouth, pheromone plug-ins, collars & sprays for bedding.
 Ideally choosing a natural product with veterinary advice will help to reduce/eliminate the anxiety.
 Some preparations need to be given daily in advance of the anticipated event, so veterinary advice is important.

-We avoid treatment with sedatives as they do not improve the pet's anxiety but sedate the pet, while still being fully aware of their surroundings.
+We avoid treatment with general sedative medication, as they do not improve the pet's anxiety but sedate the pet, while still being fully aware of their surroundings.
 There are other veterinary medicines that are prescribed to help with your pet's anxiety at this time if required.
-We always recommend practical advice such as a safe haven and natural products first, before using veterinary prescription medicines.
+We always recommend practical advice such as providing a safe haven, (crate, or bolt hole even if it us under your bed!) and natural products first, before using veterinary prescription medicines.
 But if this is needed and your pet hasn't been examined by us recently you will need to book an appointment.

 All different types of animals can of course be affected by fireworks.